What to Do if Your Dog Has Bad Breath? A Pet Owner's Guide

 What to Do if Your Dog Has Bad Breath?

-Fixing your dog's bad breath will involve tackling the main issue.
+Fixing your dog's bad breath will involve finding a solution for the main cause.
 Regular dental cleaning is the best way to reduce bad breath in dogs.
-Professional services can provide a deep clean of your dog's teeth, gums, cheeks, and tongue.
+Professional dental services can provide a deep clean of your dog's teeth, gums, cheeks, and tongue.

 If your dog has bad breath from gum infections or other dental diseases, specific medications will be used.
 These include antibiotics, pain relief medications, and medicated mouthwashes.
 For dogs with oral tumors, surgery, radiation, and chemotherapy will be the available options.